ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 It is a development tool provided by Rockchip.
 Launch the application and connect the development board Type-C0 port to your computer host using a Type-C cable.

-The Type-C0 port, Recovery button, and Reset button are located on the board as shown in the following position:
+The Type-C0 port, Recovery button, and Reset button are located on the board as shown in the following figure:

 Hold down the development board Recovery button and do not release it.

 Press the Reset button to reset the system.

 After approximately two seconds, release the Recovery button.
-There will be prompts on the Rockchip development tool : loader device found.
+There will be prompts on the Rockchip development tool : Found ONE LOADER Device.
      ![Image](./images/OK3588-C_Linux_Buildroot_User_Manual/1776740683969_23d45d81_3305_4cf6_bfd3_2aa804d5ca10.png)

 1\.
 Click “Upgrade Firmware”;